 With today’s dental treatment advancements, there are several different optional procedures a patient can accept (e.g. laser treatment, antimicrobials placed under the gums, etc.).
 Know all your options and consult your provider as needed.

 Types of Dental Cleanings

 The regular dental cleaning (prophylaxis) is recommended for patients who have healthy gums and minimal tartar build up above the gums.
 The deep cleaning (scaling and root planing) is recommended for patients who have gums that may bleed when brushing or flossing, and a moderate buildup of tartar above and below the gums.

 After having a deep cleaning, it is important to note that more frequent cleanings are needed to maintain the gums and supporting structures of the mouth in good health.
 Your dental provider may suggest having dental cleanings done in an interval of 3-5 months.

 Care by Dental Professionals Other than a Dentist

 A dental provider or dental professional is a licensed individual that can provide dental services to you.
 A dental provider is not limited to a Dentist.
 There are many other types of dental providers.
-You might receive a preventive dental service from a Registered Dental Hygienist, a Registered Dental Hygienist in Alternative Practice, or a Dentist.
+You might receive a preventive dental service from a Registered Dental Hygienist, a Registered Dental Hygienist in Alternative Practice, or a Periodontist.

-Services providers by these professionals are also not limited to a dental clinic.
-You might be able to receive services in your community at a school, a nursing home or a mobile dental van.
+Services providers by these professionals are not limited to a dental clinic.
+You may be able to receive services in your community, such as a school, a nursing home or from a mobile dental clinic.
 A few preventive treatments include: a dental cleaning, fluoride varnish application, placement of sealants, and placement of a temporary filling.
 Restorative treatments can only be provided by a Dentist in a clinical or a community setting; these treatments include: permanent cavity fillings, tooth extractions, root canal therapies, etc.